nickgammon/G-Pascal/markdown/assembler.md

 * DFB *expression* \[, *expression* \]

-     A single byte is emitted to the output, which is the value of the expression.
+     A byte is emitted to the output, which is the value of the expression.
 It must evaluate to 0x00 to 0xFF.
 Multiple bytes may be emitted separated by commas.

      ```
        dfb $01,$02,$03,$04